Midwifery

 There is no Recognition of Prior Learning (RPL) onto the BSc Midwifery.
 Students must undertake all three years of the programme to gain entry onto the Nursing and Midwifery Council register as a Midwife.

-* for more information on standard and minimum entry requirements, see the drop-down section below
+* for more information on standard and minimum entry requirements, see our Undergraduate Entry Requirements webpage

-For applicants whose first language is not English, the University sets a minimum English Language proficiency level.
-The qualifications below must have been gained within two years of the start of your course.
+All academic degrees/awards at UWS are taught in English.
+For applicants whose first language is not English*, the University sets a minimum English Language proficiency level.
+All English language qualifications must have been gained within two years of the start of your UWS course.

-General English language requirements at UWS: International English Language Testing System (IELTS) Academic module (not General Training)
+At UWS, we define our general English language requirements using the International English Language Testing System (IELTS) Academic module (not General Training) as follows:

-Exceptions to this level of IELTS scoring exist for some accredited or professionally-recognised courses (see section below for more details).
+† Exceptions to this level of IELTS scoring exist for some accredited or professionally-recognised courses (see IELTS Score Exceptions section below for more information).

 For our research degrees (MRes, MPhil, PhD, DBA, DProf) applicants are required to have an IELTS score as follows:

-For Health, Nursing & Midwifery courses that lead to, or require professional registration with the Nursing & Midwifery Council, applicants are required to have an IELTS or Occupational English Test (OET)*.
+For Health, Nursing & Midwifery courses that lead to professional registration with the Nursing & Midwifery Council (BSc Adult Nursing, MSc Adult Nursing, BSc Mental Health Nursing, MSc Mental Health Nursing, BSc Midwifery and MSc Midwifery), applicants are required to have an IELTS score as follows:

-For our BSc (Hons) Applied Biomedical Science, BSc (Hons) Biomedical Science and MSc Advanced Biomedical Science programmes, applicants are required to have an IELTS score as follows:
+For our BSc (Hons) Applied Biomedical Science, BSc (Hons) Biomedical Science and MSc Advanced Biomedical Science degrees, which may lead to professional registration with the Health and Care Professions Council (HCPC), applicants are required to have an IELTS score as follows:

 For our Certificate of Higher Education courses, applicants are required to have an IELTS score as follows: